VeldEnDuin/VeldEnDuin.github.io/en/covid/beach.md

 The beach will be divided in clearly indicated zones.
 There are zones where one can sit (soft sand), zones that function as corridors, zones for the beach cabins and zones where one cannot sit but where one can freely circulate (wet sand).

+### Dogs

+Dogs are only allowed in the beach areas beyond the beach post 1 (Twinsclub) as far as the border with Oostende.

+Dogs are NOT allowed this summer in the beach area between beach post 6 and the nudists’ beach!

+### VLIZ

 What we also know from an article from [VLIZ](https://vliz.be/) is that ["the risk on COVID infection from sea water and sand"](http://www.vliz.be/nl/news?p=show&id=8348) is minimal.